A Victory for Sorority Sisters: Celebrating Their Success

 Not everyone is pleased with the ruling.
 Critics say it can restrict inclusivity for students who don’t conform to traditional notions of gender.
 They think sororities can evolve with the times.

 Supporters argue, though, that this is all about keeping alive spaces where women can uplift one another without judgment.
-They feel the ruling honors the intent sororities were founded upon and allows young women the autonomy to keep their traditions alive.
+They believe the ruling honors the intent behind sororities and gives young women the autonomy to keep their traditions alive.

 Leave a Reply